 Data on the number of offices, employment, receipts, and concentration ratios are from the Census of Service Industries as reported in 1972 and more recent editions.
 The numbers for 1997 are for the industry code 5614501 in the new North American Industry Classification System (NAICS).
 The numbers reported for previous years are based on the old Standard Industrial Classification System (SICS) industry group 7323, but only where information about consumer credit reporting agencies is broken out separately from mercantile credit reporting agencies.
-Unfortunately, there is not enough publicly available information to calculate concentration ratios in years prior to 1997.
+Unfortunately, there is not enough publicly available information to calculate concentration ratios in years prior to, or after, 1997.

 Data on the number of credit reports issued, the number of credit bureaus, and the composition of ACB membership are from testimony provided by the organization in the transcripts of the 1970 and 1975 hearings in the House of Representatives.
+Numbers on credit bureau activity today are from the testimony in the 2003 hearings in the House of Representatives.
 Information on the organization of credit bureaus and the extent of automation in the late 1980s is from ACB testimony contained in the transcripts of the 1989 hearings in the House of Representatives.
 The most recent data on the number of members and indicators of activity are from ACB's web site, as reported in October 2001.
 Information about the major credit bureaus' other lines of businesses were found on the companies' web sites.